LaunchCodeEducation/data-analysis/src/chapters/strings/bracket-notation.rst

 Try It!
 ^^^^^^^

-Return to the :ref:`editor above <string-index-try-it>` and do the following:
+Return to the :ref:`repl above <string-index-try-it>` and do the following:

 #.
 Use a negative index to print the character ``'x'`` from the string
    ``Zero-based indexing!``